-There is so much of cut throat competition these days that many business houses operate on such small margins that even a small miscalculation or a bad decision can derail the company and it becomes very difficult task for the management to revive the company and put it back on the right track.
-Following are some strategies which can help the management to turn around the company:
+There is so much of cut throat competition these days that many business houses operate on such small margins that even a small miscalculation or a bad decision can derail the company and it becomes very difficult for the management to revive the company and put it back on the right track.
+In this post I’ll share 7 strategies to revive a dying company which can help the management to turn around the company:

 Showing huge profits in the books is very easy but managing steady cash flow to meet company’s day to day expenses is most important and challenging task.
 A company failing to manage its cash flow will not be able pay its liabilities and will be heading towards failure and ultimately closure.
 The first step is to take care of the cash flow.
 Engage the customers and resolve all the pending issues in a time bound manner.
 Once the issues are resolved then ask for the payment and at the same time the company may ask for more business with an assurance that no such issues will be allowed to come up in future and the client needs will be given proper attention.

 Money Saved is Money Earned: